PHP-SG/psr-102/README.md

 The above diagram is an oversimplification.
 The reality looks more like this:
 ![Layered App](about/LA_request_response_flow_variance.png?raw=true "Layered App")

-Here you can see that the resopnse is forwarded to the core from the frontware.
+Here you can see that the response is forwarded to the core from the frontware.

 ### Coreware